-The mixture of assets, rental properties that might generate third party claims and valuable stock and bonds, inside the company, creates a need to separate the assets into two separate entities: one to hold the rental properties and one to hold the stock and bonds.
+The mixture of assets, ranch properties that might generate third party claims and valuable stock and bonds, inside the company, creates a need to separate the assets into two entities, one to own the ranch properties and one to hold the stock and bonds.
 Let's assume for purposes of our case study that there are lock-up agreements or other transfer restrictions which would prohibit easily distributing the stocks and bonds to the owners of the company and that the owners, Alice, Bob, Carol and David, would prefer to keep the portfolio of stocks and bonds together in an entity for ease of management.
-And, let's assume that the mortgages covering the rental properties have "due on sale" clauses that would be triggered by a transfer of the real estate.
+And, let's assume that the mortgages covering the ranch properties have "due on sale" clauses that would be triggered by a transfer of the real estate.